abayomi2010/Travelogue/README.md

 ![Screenshot](./client/src/images/screencapture-642598a86ed5672320795f75-travelogue-client-netlify-app-2023-03-30-16_51_06.png)

 # Link to Deployed Application
 The back-end of the application is deployed on Heroku, while the front-end is deployed on Netlify.
-You can access the deployed application here:
+You can access the deployed application [here](https://642598a86ed5672320795f75--travelogue-client.netlify.app/)